Notes on the Geography of South Africa: Johannesburg to Ladybrand

 Roadtrip: call it 800 miles, most of it heading south from Johannesburg to the tiny town of Clarens, then turning west and skirting Lesotho for a hundred miles.
-Pretty country, with a plenitude of Dutch Evangelical churches, houses of stone, and that inescapable racial gulf.
+Pretty country, with lots of Dutch Evangelical churches, houses of stone, and that entrenched racial gulf.

 Main street, caught in a time warp from fifty years ago.